 Embarking on an Insight-Finding Mission

 Preparing yourself and your data like we have done thus far in this series is essential to analyzing your data well.
-However, the most exciting part of Exploratory Data Analysis (EDA) is actually getting in . . .
+However, the most exciting part of Exploratory Data Analysis (EDA) is actually . . .

 Preparing Your Data to be Explored

 This is the second post in our Data Exploration with Python series.
 Before reading this post, make sure to check out Data Exploration with Python, Part 1!

 Mise en place (noun): In a professional kitchen, the disciplined organization and preparation of equipment and food before service begins.

 When performing . . .

 Exploratory data analysis (EDA) is an important pillar of data science, a critical step required to complete every project regardless of the domain or the type of data you are working with.
 It is exploratory analysis that gives us a sense of what additional work should be performed to quantify and extract insights from our data.
 It also . . .

 In this article, we explore two extremely powerful ways to visualize text: word bubbles and word networks.
 These two visualizations are replacing word clouds as the defacto text visualization of choice because they are simple to create, understandable, and provide deep and valuable at-a-glance insights.
 In this post, we will examine how to . . .

 Welcome back!
 In this final installment of Visual Diagnostics for More Informed Machine Learning, we'll close the loop on visualization tools for navigating the different phases of the machine learning workflow.
 Recall that we are framing the workflow in terms of . . .